What is Program Compliance in Partner Management?

 - Education and Enablement: Partners should be educated on the reasons behind compliance rules and provided with the tools and resources to meet them.
 Compliance is a shared responsibility.

 - Monitoring and Auditing: Regular monitoring and periodic audits are essential to identify adherence and detect potential issues early.
-This ensures proactive management rather than reactive firefighting.
+Proactive management rather than reactive firefighting is ensured.

 - Proportionality and Remediation: Consequences for non-compliance should be proportionate to the severity of the violation, with a focus on remediation and corrective action rather than immediate punitive measures.